Science

 - Grade 9-10

-This course is a laboratory science course that investigates the relationship between the structure and function of molecules, organisms, and systems.
-Students discover biological concepts through inquiry approach.
-Standards for Scientific Inquiry, Technology and Engineering, and Mathematics are taught in the context of the content standards: From Molecules to Organisms: Structures and Processes, Heredity, Ecosystems, and Biological Change.
 Learning methods include online interaction, class and online discussions, labs, simulations, demonstrations, unit tests and departmental benchmark exams.
 This course prepares students for the End of Course exam.
 Students enrolling in the course should have strong academic standing and possess good study and homework completion habits, as well as the ability to work independently.
 This is a fast-paced, challenging course.

 BIOLOGY 2 HONORS